dayofdoom/scramble-case/README.md

 These files are provided to be used for noncommercial purposes.

 ## About the project
 Thank you to Jay Greco for allowing me to use his files as the starting point for this project.
+[Buy a Scramble from here.](https://nullbits.co)